Skip to content

 pip install 'fastapi-views[cli]'

-# Export the spec
+# Export the spec (defaults to ./openapi.json)

-fastapi-views export myapp:app --output openapi.json
+fastapi-views docs myapp:app --out openapi.json

 Project status